VergeIO: Depth-Aware Eye Interaction on Glasses: Introduction

 Given their proximity to the eyes, glasses are uniquely positioned to leverage eye movements for interaction.
 A less-explored movement is vergence: the inward or outward motion of the eyes that occurs naturally as humans shift their gaze between objects at different depths (Fig.~\ref{fig:fig1})~\cite{Hughes1991Dic}.
 Unlike fast, reflexive saccades or lateral gaze shifts, vergence is slower and more deliberate, making it well-suited for intentional, hands-free interaction~\cite{ahn2020verge, kirst2016verge, zhang2024focusflow}.

-Glasses that can sense and respond to these depth-related eye movements can enable new forms of hands-free interaction across key depth cues (Fig.~\ref{fig:applications}): \squishlist \item \textit{Ambient depth cues.} Varifocal glasses can dynamically refocus between a nearby book and a distant TV.
-A safety monitoring app on glasses can detect abrupt gaze depth shifts from the road to a phone for driver safety. \item \textit{Virtual depth cues.} Augmented reality glasses can leverage vergence to select or focus on different virtual windows. \item \textit{Approximate physical depth cues.} Remote screening for ocular disorders (e.g., convergence insufficiency, strabismus~\cite{mishra2020soft}) can be performed using one's thumbs and a distant object as approximate depth markers. \squishend
+Glasses that can sense and respond to these depth-related eye movements can enable new forms of hands-free interaction across key depth cues (Fig.~\ref{fig:applications}): \squishlist \item \textit{Ambient depth cues.} Varifocal glasses can dynamically refocus between a nearby book and a distant TV, detect abrupt gaze depth shifts and flag attention lapses. \item \textit{Virtual depth cues.} Augmented reality glasses can leverage vergence to select or focus on different virtual windows. \item \textit{Approximate physical depth cues.} Remote screening for ocular disorders (e.g., convergence insufficiency, strabismus~\cite{mishra2020soft}) can be performed using one's thumbs and a distant object as approximate depth markers. \squishend

-Electrooculography (EOG) is a promising modality for vergence sensing on glasses, with growing industry interest in integrating EOG electrodes into glasses.
-Notably, these sensors have already been integrated into the nose pads and bridge of commercial-grade glasses including JINS MEME~\cite{jinsmeme}, and more recently, in late April 2025, Apple was granted a patent~\cite{patent} to embed EOG sensors into glasses.
+Electrooculography (EOG) is a promising modality for vergence (gaze depth) sensing on glasses, with growing industry interest in integrating EOG electrodes into glasses.
+Notably, these sensors have already been integrated into the nose pads and bridge of commercial-grade glasses including JINS MEME~\cite{jinsmeme}, and more recently, Apple was granted a patent~\cite{patent} to embed EOG sensors into glasses.

 Unlike cameras, EOG is robust to varying ambient lighting conditions as glasses are worn across a range of environments.
 EOG is also low-power compared to commercial-grade cameras.
 In contrast to mmWave~\cite{ma2025mmet} and acoustic~\cite{li2024gazetrak} systems that place sensors in front of the lenses and can obstruct the user's vision, EOG electrodes have been integrated unobtrusively into the frames of the glasses.
+It is for these reasons that prior work~\cite{scharer2025electrasight, kosmyna2019attentivu2, frey2024gapses, Lee20203DPrinted, kim2024privacy, rostaminia2019w} has investigated EOG for capturing eye movements such as blinks and coarse gaze shifts (e.g., left, right, up, down) to support the understanding of interaction intentions.

 The challenge, however, is that current EOG systems for glasses are not designed to robustly detect vergence.
-Specifically the electrodes on JINS MEME are placed too closely together to robustly detect vergence, which produces \textit{opposing electrical polarities} from each eye and can cancel out or become indistinguishable~\cite{uema2017jins}.
-As a result, such systems are typically limited to detecting blinks and coarse gaze shifts (e.g., left, right, up, down).
+During vergence, the eyes move in opposing directions to adjust viewing depth, which creates \textit{opposing electrical signals} that can interfere and become difficult to detect at the sensing electrodes~\cite{uema2017jins}.